JavierParada/IND_NSS_75_2017/README.md

 (b) In the case of rural sectors of Nagaland another special stratum will be formed within the State consisting of all the villages which are difficult to access.

+## Schedule 1.0: Consumer Expenditure

+The National Statistical Commission (NSC) decided that the 75th Round would be devoted to the subject of Household Consumer Expenditure (HCE) along with surveys on Social Consumption.
+It was also decided that the schedule of enquiry of this HCE survey will be along the line of Schedule 1.0 Type 2 in NSS 68th Round, i.e., with Modified Mixed Reference Period (MMRP).

 ## SCHEDULE 25.2: HOUSEHOLD SOCIAL CONSUMPTION: EDUCATION

 ### Geographical coverage